Brownsville, Texas: Border wall issue

+Revitalization

 Downtown Brownsville has received several revitalization projects from the city government to increase tourism and safety.
 The Texas Historical Commission named Brownsville as part of its Main Street Program in 2016.
 Several historic buildings were restored, including the Stegman Building, a historic building named after Baldwin G. Stegman, one of the city's first streetcar line developers.
 The Environmental Protection Agency (EPA) selected Brownsville as one of six cities for their "Greening America's Communities" program.
 The agency worked on a revitalization project for Market Square, a building constructed in 1850.
 The city also received a $3.4 million grant from the Façade Improvement Program for this project.

-Geography
+Geography and climate

-Brownsville is one of the southernmost cities in the contiguous United States; only a handful of municipalities in Florida's Miami-Dade and Monroe Counties (plus Everglades City in Collier County) are located farther south than Brownsville.
+Brownsville is one of the southernmost cities in the contiguous United States; only a handful of municipalities in Florida's Miami-Dade and Monroe Counties (plus Everglades City, Collier County) are located farther south than Brownsville.
 The city has a total area of 84.867 sqmi, of which 81.528 sqmi are land and 3.339 sqmi are water, according to the United States Census Bureau of 2017.

-The city is situated at the intersection of different climates (subtropical, Chihuahuan Desert, Gulf Coast plain, and Great Plains); this produces high bird migration rates.
-Its idiosyncratic network of resacas (English: oxbow lakes), distributaries of the Rio Grande, provide habitat for numerous nesting/breeding birds of various types typically during the spring and fall migrations.
+Brownsville is situated at the intersection of several different climates zones, such as the subtropics, the Chihuahuan Desert, the Gulf Coastal Plain, and the southern reach of the American Great Plains, thus attracting high numbers of migratory birds, and creating a unique biome for many species of plants and animals.
+Its idiosyncratic network of resacas (English: oxbow lakes), distributaries of the Rio Grande, provide habitat for numerous nesting and breeding birds, typically during the spring and fall migrations.
 Brownsville's vegetation is classified as grassland.